Tips for Determining How Many Bedrooms You Need

 Decide Whether Your Family Will be Expanding

-You cannot purchase a home with a number of bedrooms equal to your current number of family members if you plan to have any sort of family expansion.
-The addition of more children, for example, will require more bedrooms.
+If your family is expanding, you should consider this before purchasing a home.
+A home that has the right number of bedrooms now may be too small later.
 It is also quite common for adult children to move home when they experience upheavals, such as divorces.
-If you have an adult child then you need to consider that possibility.
+If you have an adult, you may want to consider that possibility.
 Family expansion does not always occur because of children.
 Your parents may move in with you to be closer to their grandchildren or for medical reasons.
-That change in your family dynamic will also require an additional bedroom.
+That change in your family dynamic may also require an additional bedroom.

 Determine Whether Any Family Members Will be Leaving Soon

 Families do not only expand, they also shrink.
 If you expect your family to become smaller shortly then you will not need as many bedrooms as you may have originally anticipated.
-If you have adult children who are getting married or leaving for college soon then you do not necessarily need to factor them into your bedroom calculations when you move.
+If you have an adult child who is getting married or leaving for college, you may not need to factor them into your bedroom calculations.
 It may suffice for them to sleep in the guest bedroom or on the couch when they visit.
 You may also be able to purchase or rent a smaller home or apartment with fewer bedrooms if you must move an elderly or disabled family member from your home into an assisted living facility.

 Make Sure You Have Enough Guest Bedrooms